 16. To add a note to a node, click on the node, then click N on your keyboard.
 Alternatively, click edit and click Notes.

 17. This will open a sidebar on the right side of the browser.
 Type your note there.

-18. To close the note sidebar, click the hide sidebar button from the menu bar or click Esc key on your keyboard.
+18. To close the note sidebar, click the hide sidebar button from the menu bar or click the Esc key on your keyboard.
 Alternatively, click View, Sidebar, then Close Sidebar.

-19. To edit a note, click Edit Text Notes button from the menu bar, or click N on your keyboard.
+19. To edit a note, click the Edit Text Notes button from the menu bar, or click N on your keyboard.
 Alternatively, click Edit and select Notes.
 Similarly, you can right-click on the node and select Edit Notes.

 20. To attach a file to a node, click the attach file button from the menu bar, or click A on your keyboard.
 Alternatively, click Insert, then click File Attachment.

 Or, right-click on the node and select Attach File.

 1. To download your Mindmap, Click the File tab, then click Download As.
 Then, choose the desired file extension from the list.